marvin-hansen/quasar-rs/README.md

-# quasar.rs
-Rust binding for quasar.ai DB
+# quasar.rs Rust binding for quasar.ai DB

+Requires the quasar C API & libraries.

+## Status: Broken

+Reason: On Macos: dylib not found during linker stage

 exporting these doesn't work at all; not sure why.